Forward Deployed Design

 The Government Digital Service established a delivery model with explicit phases: Discovery, Alpha, Beta, Live.
 Each phase has a purpose - discovery for understanding the problem before committing to a solution, alpha for prototyping and testing hypotheses, beta for building and iterating with real users.
 As Kimbell (2015) observes, "the idea of prototyping is already familiar to some people within government", noting that "GDS has a clearly defined delivery life cycle for digital projects, including discovery, alpha, beta and live phases" (p.
 27).
 This isn't bureaucracy for its own sake; it's a structured approach to ensuring that representation - in the form of research findings, prototypes, and tested hypotheses - precedes and helps risk-assess commitment.

 The key difference is where design happens in the process.
-In GDS-influenced approaches, design happens before and during development; user research informs design decisions, prototypes are tested before code is committed, and there's a "double diamond" of divergent and convergent thinking with explicit space for exploring the problem before jumping to solutions.
+In GDS-influenced approaches, design happens before and during development; user research informs design decisions, prototypes are tested before code is committed, and there is a "double diamond" of divergent and convergent thinking with explicit space for exploring the problem before committing to solutions.
 In the FDE model, design happens through development; the artefact is the software itself, and feedback comes from usage rather than from pre-implementation review.
 Herbert (2023) notes that "with the advent of GDS came a brave new world of user-centrism, where the requirement to consider user needs became the dominant focus" (p.
 24); the FDE model shares this focus on users but inverts the methodology, building first and then, in theory at least, observing whether needs are met rather than researching needs before building.

 Both approaches can work, but they require different conditions.
 The FDE model works when you have embedded engineers with strong product intuition, when the problem space is relatively well-understood, and when iteration cycles can be genuinely rapid.
 The GDS model works when problems are contested, when multiple stakeholders need to align, and when the cost of building the wrong thing is high.
-Healthcare, for the most part, particular when working in a National health system, is the latter: clinical users have complex, often conflicting needs; accessibility requirements are non-negotiable; the consequences of poor design - interrupted workflows, missed information, excluded users - can affect patient care.
+Healthcare, for the most part, particularly when working in a national health system, is the latter: clinical users have complex, often conflicting needs; accessibility requirements are non-negotiable; the consequences of poor design - interrupted workflows, missed information, excluded users - can affect patient care.

 Where This Leaves Public Sector Design